fuxingloh/contented/README.md

 # Contented

-[Contented](https://contented.dev) is a Markdown-based bundler for your documentation with pipeline driven authoring-oriented workflow to encourage developer authoring within its contextual Git repository.
+[Contented](https://contented.dev) is a prose bundler for your documentation with pipeline driven authoring-oriented workflow to encourage developers authoring within its contextual Git repository.

 With a headless design of 1 config file `contented.config.mjs`, developers can start writing their [markdown content](./04-markdown.md) and preview it on their localhost `contented generate --watch`.